 Emily: It is.
 It’s a little nerve-racking.
 I don’t think I’ve ever told this story in detail to anybody beyond friends; really good friends. [laughs]

 Laura: Perfect, today is the day.
 Why don’t we go back to the beginning?
 Tell me about what shaped your original viewpoints as stay-at-home mom?
-What drived your decision to be one?
+What drove your decision to be one?

 Emily: It’s interesting because I can remember back to early childhood.
 I had this really good friend whose mom was a fulltime stay-at-home mom, a homemaker.
 Whenever I would go over to her house, there would be fresh baked cookies and she’d take us to the pool, and they had this gorgeous decorated house.
 I’d see her ironing her husband’s shirts and I was like, “What is this?
-I want that life.” [laughter] It was really interesting as a child [laughs] looking at that and thinking, it seemed like a slower-paced life.
-It was fun for my friend to have her mom around and I am a quality time person; I have always been.
-Even as a young child, I could have been a homebody, could have been with my parents 24/7 and really enjoyed that.
+I want that life.” [laughter] It was really interesting as a child, looking at that and thinking it seemed like a slower-paced life.
+It was fun for my friend to have her mom around, and I am a quality time person; I have always been.
+Even as a young child, I could have been a homebody, could have been with my parents 24/7, and really enjoyed that.
 Of course, all of those things shaped as I looked ahead into the future.
-When I was a little kid, I wasn’t spending a ton of time [laughter] thinking thoughts about the future but I think I knew that I did want to be a stay-at-home mom.
+When I was a little kid, I wasn’t spending a ton of time thinking thoughts about the future, but I think I knew that I did want to be a stay-at-home mom.

 Laura: I think a lot of women can relate to that.
 I think it can be really hard.
-College is so tough to figure out what you’re going to do because it’s so much pressure you feel like the rest of your life.
+College is so tough to figure out what you’re going to do because it’s so much pressure for the rest of your life.
 How did that play out?
-That was your visions and dreams - fresh-baked cookies, pool parties, what did that look like?
+That was your vision and dreams—fresh-baked cookies, pool parties—what did that look like?
 What worked?
 What didn’t?

 Emily: I did end up getting married obviously. [laughter] Basically, even as soon as I got married, I remember that there was a day that I was sitting at Starbucks.
 It was actually at the lowest point of the recession.
-I was not working at the time and I remember thinking, “I can’t wait until we have this season of life where I don’t have to worry about this stuff anymore, like looking for a job.
-I can finally be at home and my husband can provide and I can be in control of my day.”
-Where I feel like I wanted to go, “Yes, I want this stay-at-home mom life,” feeling and I didn’t even have kids yet.
+I was not working at the time, and I remember thinking, “I can’t wait until we have this season of life where I don’t have to worry about this stuff anymore, like looking for a job.
+I can finally be at home and my husband can provide, and I can be in control of my day.”
+I had a “Yes, I want this stay-at-home mom life,” feeling and I didn’t even have kids yet.
 It’s definitely interesting but when I did have my first child, in some senses, it did live up to the hype in my mind.
 I did love some of the things I thought I was going to about it.
-My personality is a little bit more like go with the flow, [laughter] go with what sounds like fun day.
+My personality is a little bit more like go with the flow, go with what sounds like fun day.
 I didn’t really mind that there was mundane work to be done around the house.
-I wasn’t really bothered by some of those things but I also was really shocked that I was not like Martha Stewart. [laughter]
+I wasn’t really bothered by some of those things, but I also was really shocked that I was not like Martha Stewart. [laughter]